fdqc/Nodejs-API-template/README.md

 In future releases this template should have:

-- [ ] User registration.
+- [ x ] User registration.
-- [ ] Authentication and authorization using JWT.
+- [ x ] Authentication and authorization using JWT.
+- [ ] Requests validation.
 - [ ] Test cases.
 - [ ] Git hooks with Husky.
 - [ ] Dockerfile.